Global Learning Across The Disciplines (GLAD) Grant

 For more information, see the following: https://www.aacu.org/events or contact OGE.

-Preproposals must be submitted as a Word Document and sent to the GLAD liaison Madelyn Giron at firstname.lastname@example.org
+Preproposals must be submitted as a Word Document and sent to the GLAD liaison Matthew Stevens at email@example.com

-Full proposal (if preproposal approved) application form and submission can be found at the GLAD grant home page.
+Full proposal (if preproposal approved) application form and submission can be found on the GLAD grant home page.

 Faculty who receive a GLAD grant must submit a final report to the Office for Global Engagement at the completion of the project.
 Use the final report from available on our website to explain how the funds were spent if goals were met.